Extending the Platform

 - Reduces the time and cost of upgrades - You do not need to merge changes at the source code level.

 - Accelerates development - You do not need to build the entire code base.
 You only need to build your customizations.

 - Improves the ability to leverage Maven features - such as dependency management and plugins.

-This page explains how the extensions module is set up for binary based development while the child pages dive in to the details of how you can make different kinds of extensions.
+This page explains how the extension projects are set up for binary based development while the child pages dive in to the details of how you can make different kinds of extensions.

-There are multiple extension submodules within the extensions module.
+There are multiple extension modules within the extensions project.